A Parable of Self-Harm

 I realized that my anger was not hurting the one who harmed me.
-It was only killing me.
-Killing me slowly and painfully.
+It was only killing me slowly and painfully.

 At that moment, I understood.
 He was proud because in forgiving those who didn't deserve forgiveness, I had become more like Him.

-Please learn from my story, don't harbor bitterness and anger in your hearts.
+Please learn from my story; don't harbor bitterness and anger in your hearts.

 If you genuinely want to be like Jesus, you will forgive.